Jump Off

 --purposeful reading

---mindful completion of the PRACTICE
+--mindful completion of the PRACTICE--go over the PRACTICE

 --For HW, prepare for a quiz about parallelism, which will take place next class.
 You might want to consider accessing the following link: